Relatives of POWs call on Red Cross to help find loved ones

 “We cannot be sure they will be alive tomorrow, that the Russians will not kill them.
 So far, nothing prevents them from doing it,” Zhorin said.

 Relatives of prisoners of war are increasingly frustrated at the lack of information they are getting about the fate of their loved ones.
-Because the International Committee of the Red Cross (ICRC) acted as a guarantor of the security of the military members who left Azovstal in May, they are looking to the committee to give them answers.
+They are looking to the International Committee of the Red Cross for answers because of the role the humanitarian organization played when Ukrainian fighters came out of the Azovstal steel mill and surrendered to Russian forces.

 “Our goal is to reach the Red Cross, to say that they are not fulfilling their duties.
 We entrusted them with the lives of our boys.
-And it shouldn’t be like this that the Red Cross is now saying they are not responsible for anything,” says Iryna Yermoshyna, the wife of a POW.
-She says the Red Cross has only contacted her once since her husband was captured.
+And it shouldn’t be like this that the Red Cross is now saying they are not responsible for anything,” Iryna Yermoshyna, the wife of a POW, said.

+The scope of ICRC's responsibility remains a source of confusion.
+Following the prison attack, Ukrainian President Volodymyr Zelenskyy called on the Red Cross and the United Nations to react.

+“When the defenders of Azovstal left the plant, the U.N. and the International Committee of the Red Cross acted as guarantors of the life and health of our soldiers,” Zelenskyy said.

+However, Oleksandr Vlasenko, a spokesperson for the ICRC’s delegation in Ukraine, said the organization's guarantor role was a limited one.
+“We guaranteed safety only during the capture of Azovstal combatants.
+That is, until the moment when they boarded the buses,” he said.

-Kateryna Chyzykova saw the name of her husband in the list of wounded soldiers, which Russia's ministry of defense published after the explosion.
+Kateryna Chyzykova saw the name of her husband on the list of wounded soldiers that Russia's Ministry of Defense published after the prison explosion.
 She says she's tried to contact the ICRC to try and find out about her husband's condition but has so far been unsuccessful.

 “My husband left Azovstal, trusting the Red Cross,” said Chyzykova.

-Note: This story was first published on August 5, 2022.
-It was updated on August 5, 2022 to include the International Committee of the Red Cross’s description of its guarantor role in Mariupol.